semgrep/semgrep-docs/docs/semgrep-code/triage-remediation.md

 Triage your Semgrep Cloud Platform findings displayed as comments in GitHub PRs by replying with another comment.

-- GitHub Semgrep Cloud Platform installed in the repository that is also added as a project in Semgrep Cloud Platform.
-For more information, see [Getting started with Semgrep in continuous integration (CI)](/semgrep-ci/overview).

 To enable triage through comments: